-How AP Saved Client $560,000 Through Strategic Program Changes
+How AP Saved Client $560,000 Through Strategic Programme Changes

-AP team saved a client $560,000 in under a year, migrated their affiliate program to a new technology platform, adjusted their affiliate commission structure, shifted their attribution to an external payout model, and brought on higher-quality affiliates who drive incremental sales for their program.
+AP team saved a client $560,000 in under a year, migrated their affiliate programme to a new technology platform, adjusted their affiliate commission structure, shifted their attribution to an external payout model, and brought on higher-quality affiliates who drive incremental sales for their programme.

 Learn how these strategic changes for AP's client not only resulted in $560,000 cost savings but successfully completed the platform migration in just 3 months.

-The AP team was able to save Client X far more than projected in just 11 months; and, after one year, the program saw strong YoY growth.
+The AP team was able to save Client X far more than projected in just 11 months; and, after one year, the programme saw strong YoY growth.

 $560,000 cost savings